devopstoday11/ansible_newrelic_infra_agent/README.md

-# Ansible : Playbook Neuvector
+# Ansible : Playbook NewRelic infra agent

-The aim of this project is to deploy Neuvector on Linux Vagrant instance.
+The aim of this project is to deploy NewRelic infrastrucure agent on Linux Vagrant instance.

 ## Getting Started